bluzelle/curium/docs/setup/build.md

         make mainnet

-3. Ensure Bluzelle CLI and daemon work by executing the binaries, you should be able to execute the apps from your users directory:
+3. Ensure Bluzelle CLI and daemon work by executing the binaries, you should be able to execute the apps from your home directory:

         cd
         blzcli